Russian artist-jeweler Timofei Zhuravlev

 Panagia.
 On the front side: Image of the Virgin “is happy about you” – the icon on the subject of special chants in honor of the Virgin, St. John Damascene composed.
 The downside: Twelve Great Feasts.
 Material: silver 875 °, 20 md gilding, filigree.
 Stones: grenades (Mozambique)

-Earrings, necklaces, bracelets, rings have been a fixture of the women’s traditional costume in Russia throughout its history.
+Traditionally, earrings, necklaces, bracelets, rings have been a fixture of the women’s traditional costume in Russia throughout its history.
 Precious jewelry has always been a measure of wealth.
 But, as elsewhere in the world, in Russia they are especially complemented with precious and semiprecious stones, in addition to an aesthetic purpose, served as a talisman, bringing to the owner good luck, health and every favor.